gSchool/DNA-release-2/01-welcome/01-intro.md

 As you are work through the content:

 * **Key Takeaways:** We have created three (3) key takeaways for each individual lesson.
-Additionally, we are compiling a full list of all key takeaways as well as relevant resources for further study will be provided with successful completion of the course, and delivered in conjunction with your course certificate.
+A full list of all key takeaways as well as relevant resources for further study will be provided with successful completion of the course, and delivered in conjunction with your course certificate.

 * **Resource Section:** Resource sections are intended to provide additional learning opportunities for students who wish to continue studying and completing research on their own.
 Selections will include articles, books, videos, and presentations that supplement the course content and further define topics we aren't able to cover in more depth.